 Sprinkle on the rest of your chocolate chips before baking!

-Bake these guys at 350 degrees Fahrenheit until a tester comes out mostly clean from the center, about 30 minutes.
+Bake these Guinness Brownies at 350 degrees Fahrenheit until a tester comes out mostly clean from the center, about 30 minutes.

 Let them cool a bit and then you can just lift them out of the pan and fold back the parchment paper.

 Cut these up, sprinkle with powdered sugar and eat as many as you can before giving them away to friends.

 The one thing I tried with these that was a bit of an experiment was that I used bread flour instead of all-purpose flour.
 The final brownies were very cake-like.
 While I tend to like a dense brownie, I thought the lighter texture was good because of all of the chocolate flavors.

 If you do want a more dense brownie though, use all-purpose flour instead of bread flour.